younseolee-skku/younseolee-skku.github.io-metgala/README.md

 The 2026 Met Gala recorded a total EMV of **$1.49 billion** and **2.23 billion engagements**—the strongest media impact in the event's history.
 BLACKPINK-affiliated brands occupied **3 of the top 4 spots** in the Wearisma EMV ranking.

+Therefore, fashion industry professionals and practical fashion MDs need to understand the relationship between BLACKPINK and the Met Gala in order to quickly derive strategic insights and identify marketing opportunities.

 ---

 ## 📌 Key Features